H1d3r/TymSpecial/README.md

 - Self-decrypting shellcode is not supported as memory is allocated with RW permissions and then changed to RX after the shellcode has been written into memory to avoid RWX memory pages.

-- Method 5 should be targeted against processes with a high thread count and I/O and is not always guaranteed to work.
-APCs will not execute until the thread is in an alertable state, Within a local process this is not an issue as we can can flush the queue via NtTestAlert, however, forcing a remote process to flush it's APC queue is not possible.
+- Method 5 is not always guaranteed to work and should be targeted against processes with a high thread count and I/O. APCs will not execute until the thread is in an alertable state, Within a local process this is not an issue as we can can flush the queue via NtTestAlert, however, forcing a remote process to flush it's APC queue is not possible.
 Additionally, because an APC is queued into every thread it is likely you will get multiple callbacks

 ### Usage